 Definition and Scientific Foundations

 Ozempic (semaglutide) is an injectable medication used to improve blood sugar control in adults with type 2 diabetes.
-It belongs to the class of glucagon-like peptide-1 (GLP-1) receptor agonists.
+In practice, it belongs to the class of glucagon-like peptide-1 (GLP-1) receptor agonists.
 GLP-1 is a hormone that helps regulate blood sugar levels.
 Ozempic works by mimicking the effects of GLP-1, stimulating insulin release when blood sugar levels are high, and reducing the secretion of glucagon, a hormone that raises blood sugar.

 History and Development